Ocelot5836/Sonar/README.md

 General 1.16 Mod utilties in one spot so they can be added to future mods without having to clone code over.

-## 1.16.4 is no longer maintained.
-Use at your own risk

 # How to add to your workspace

 Insert the `plugins` block just below `buildscript`.